MichaelTrikergiotis/mtl/docs/macros.md

 MTL_DIV_ZERO_THROW
 ```

 If the macro is defined doesn't allow some of the mathematical functions from math.hpp to perform division by zero and instead throws an exception of type ```std::invalid_argument```.
 It is recommended to define this flag to catch division by zero errors.
 The reason it is not defined by default is to follow the C++ way of not paying for what you don't use and also follow C++ standard library convention of not catching division by zero errors.
 This has some implications for performance.
 When defined and the code doesn't perform division by zero, so we don't have to throw, the performance hit should be very minimal.
 In the case we throw an exception the performance hit is very big, as is to be expected for the current implementation of exceptions in C++.
-This macro is used in **mtl** tests found in the tests folder so we can test the **mtl** more thoroughly.

 ----------------------